uxweb/sweet-alert/readme.md

 ### Using the Middleware

 #### Middleware Groups
-First register the middleware in web middleware groups by simply add the middleware class `UxWeb\SweetAlert\ConvertMessagesIntoSweetAlert::class` into the $middlewareGroups of your app/Http/Kernel.php class:
+First register the middleware in web middleware groups by simply adding the middleware class `UxWeb\SweetAlert\ConvertMessagesIntoSweetAlert::class` into the $middlewareGroups of your app/Http/Kernel.php class:

 ```php
     protected $middlewareGroups = [